Outdated or Unsupported Browser Detected

-Unemployment benefits including Federal Pandemic Unemployment Compensation (FPUC), Pandemic Unemployment Assistance (PUA), Pandemic Emergency Unemployment Compensation (PEUC), Lost Wages Assistance (LWA) and Extended Benefits (EB) are taxable income.
+Unemployment benefits including Pandemic Unemployment Assistance (PUA), Federal Pandemic Unemployment Compensation (FPUC), Pandemic Emergency Unemployment Compensation (PEUC), Mixed Earner Unemployment Compensation (MEUC), Lost Wages Assistance (LWA) and Extended Benefits (EB) are taxable income.

-To view and print your current or previous year 1099-G tax forms online, logon to the online benefits services website:
+View and print your current or previous year 1099-G tax forms online:

 After you are logged in, you can also request or discontinue federal and state income tax withholding from each unemployment benefit payment.
 The federal withholding is 10% of the weekly amount payable, and the state withholding is 5% of the weekly amount payable.

-If you receive a 1099-G for benefits you did not file for, please let the department know immediately, as this could be a case of identity theft and fraud.
+If you receive a 1099-G for benefits you did not file for, please let the department know immediately, as this could be a case of identity fraud.

 If you receive a 1099-G for benefits you did not file for:

 Your benefits, paid in 2023, will be taxed in 2023.
 IRS sets the rules for when payments are considered income.